Kwandwe Melton Manor

 At a Glance

-One of our favourite private homes in South Africa
+One of our favorite private homes in South Africa

-Get your aprons on and learn about South African flavours with your private chef in the interactive farm-style kitchen.
+Get your aprons on and learn about South African flavors with your private chef in the interactive farm-style kitchen.

 Nothing is too much trouble for the team of staff here dedicated to make your time at Melton a memorable one.